 The Form Dashboard (under Beta Features) must be enabled from for this feature to work.
 To learn more, take a look at our help documentation here.

-Locations can be identified by a name, an address, by landmarks, etc. However, locations are more precisely defined by GPS coordinates or sets of GPS coordinates.
+Locations can be identified by a name, an address, a landmark, etc. However, locations are more precisely defined by GPS coordinates or sets of GPS coordinates.
 Once the GPS coordinates of a location are collected, it can be difficult to get the same GPS to identify the same location again.
 It would be easier to select the location based on previously collected GPS.
 The Select Location widget allows users to visualize collected geopoints on a map to ensure they are at the correct location and to select a location by its GPS rather than its name, simplifying possible naming issues or duplicates.
 Users can also enhance information pulled from the location by adding additional properties to the GeoJSON

 The Select Location widget can be used in a variety of ways to enhance and simplify your data collection.
 Some examples include:

-- Mapping and selecting a location, like a health facility, school, or water point, rather than collecting the GPS coordinates at each visit improving data quality and location accuracy.
+- Mapping and selecting a location, like a health facility, school, or water point, rather than collecting the GPS coordinates at each visit hence improving data quality and location accuracy.

 - Easily find a location near you while collecting data to make planning your data collection visits easier

-- Pull information from a previous visit based on selected map location to provide data collectors with additional information.
+- Pull information from a previous visit based on a selected map location to provide data collectors with additional information.